-The Be Smart Get Prepared first aid kit is a large briefcase-sized kit that comes in a hardshell case, and is a useful resource for big groups in workplace or home settings, and the contents anticipate both high volume of users as well as most standard and non life-threatening injuries.
+The Be Smart Get Prepared first aid kit is a large briefcase-sized kit that comes in a hardshell case, and is a useful resource for big groups in the workplace or home settings, and the contents anticipate both high volume of users as well as most standard and non-life-threatening injuries.

 The contents of the Be Smart Get Prepared first aid kit are generally of good quality, coming in a durable plastic briefcase that has shelves for easy organization.
 Medicines and bandages comprise the majority of the kit's supplies, and these are all individually packaged making it easy to grab what you need.
 All the over the counter medicines (antacid tabs, aspirin, acetaminophen) have easy to read expiration dates (2 years from when we received the kit) which help in keeping contents up to date.
-The medicine assortment found in the Adventure Medical Kits Adventure 2.0 was more useful, including ibuprofen and diphenhydramine for allergic reactions.
-We liked the quality nitrile gloves found in this kit, and this was the only kit we reviewed that included more than one pair.
+There is no ibuprofen and diphenhydramine for allergic reactions included.
+We liked the quality nitrile gloves found in this kit, and unlike most portable first aid kits, it included more than one pair.
 We were less impressed by the quality of the shears and tweezers, which were flimsy and unreliable.

 Coming inside of a massive case the size of a briefcase and being able to be hung on a wall or door as well as be carried by a handle, the Be Smart Get Prepared kit is quite durable, though the design of the interior allows contents to shift and get mixed up when not mounted.
-The plastic tweezers and flimsy scissors used in this kit are not durable at all, and would be better replaced with the trauma shears and forceps used in the Surviveware kit.
+The plastic tweezers and flimsy scissors used in this kit are not durable at all and would be better replaced with higher quality trauma shears and forceps.

 Although this first aid kit meets the OSHA guidelines for small businesses, even they recommend that additional supplements may be necessary based on the type of work environment.
-We felt like for a typical office setting that the Be Smart Get Prepared Kit would be adequate and versatile enough to deal with most non-emergent situations, but for a construction job site, we would rather see more gauze pads and better quality tools like found in the Best Buy winning Surviveware Small kit.
+We felt like for a typical office setting that the Be Smart Get Prepared Kit would be adequate and versatile enough to deal with most non-emergent situations, but for a construction job site, we would rather see more gauze pads and better quality tools.
 And while many workplaces also may have an AED/CPR station, there really should be a CPR mask included in this kit too.
 There is an option to add it on to a restocking order through Be Smart Get Prepared, however.

-Tipping the scales at just over 3 pounds, the Be Smart Get Prepared first aid kit is the heaviest in our review, and so while does not score nearly as highly as some of our lightweight models like the Adventure Medical Kits Ultralight/Watertight .7, is also meant for use in a completely different setting.
+Tipping the scales at just over 3 pounds, the Be Smart Get Prepared first aid kit is heavy.
+While does not score nearly as high as some of the lightweight models, is also meant for use in a completely different setting.
 Designed to be wall mounted or carried in a vehicle, weight should not be a reason to avoid this product.
 We would have even been happier if the kit had weighed more if that meant that there were more varied supplies for a wider spectrum of emergencies.